What marks mean

 Purdue University's On-line Writing Lab (OWL) provides good explanations and definitions of basic problems with grammar and sentence structure (comma splices and run-on (fused) sentences, sentence fragments, pronoun agreement, subject-verb agreement, dangling modifiers, or clarity).

-See also Handouts: Grammar, Punctuation and Spelling.
+See also OWL's exercises section.
 You can print these exercises, work through them and then check the answers, which are provided on the site.

 - Checkmate companion website (Nelson)